 MEET THE HAMSTER

-Known for filling up their huge cheek pouches with tasty treats, hamsters are one of the most popular pocket pets in the US.
-There are several different species of hamsters kept as pets from the larger Syrian hamsters to the smaller dwarf species such as Campbell’s, Roborovskis, Winter Whites and Chinese.
+Hamsters are among the most beloved small pets in the United States, famous for their ability to stuff their enormous cheek pouches with food.
+These fascinating rodents are a diverse group, with a variety of species kept as pets from the larger Syrian hamsters to the smaller dwarf species such as Campbell’s, Roborovskis, Winter Whites, and Chinese.

 Lifespan